reacharvind27/Pandas-vs-Polars-Notes/README.md

-# Pandas vs Polars

-Pandas vs. Polars: Choosing Your Data Superpower!
+# Pandas vs. Polars: Choosing Your Data Superpower!

 For more than a decade, Pandas has been the standard tool for data analysis in Python.
 Nearly every data professional learns it first.

 But a newer library called Polars is quickly gaining attention because it is faster, more memory‑efficient, and designed for modern multi‑core systems.

-Think of it like this:
+# Think of it like this:
 - Pandas is a reliable old bicycle—it gets you where you need to go.
 - Polars is a high-speed electric scooter—it’s built for the modern world and moves much faster!

-Core Differences
+# Core Differences
 | Feature             | Pandas                     | Polars                            |
 | ------------------- | -------------------------- | --------------------------------- |
 | Language            | Python with C extensions   | Rust                              |